Arngask Primary School

 A very warm welcome back to Primary 6 and 7!

-Arngask Primary are following our three year rolling programme for the contexts for learning (Topics).
-This year, P6/7 will be covering the following contexts over the course of the year.
+Arngask Primary are continuing to follow the three year rolling programme for the contexts for learning (Topics) which was implemented last year.
+This year, P6/7 will be covering the following contexts.

-Could you please ensure that you have checked that your child’s P.E kit fits and that they have everything they need for an indoor and outdoor P.E. kit i.e. shorts, t-shirt, socks, gym shoes/trainers, tracksuit bottoms/leggings and a jumper.
-The class will have P.E. on a Wednesday morning and a Thursday afternoon.
-It has been suggested to the children to wear their P.E. kit to school on a Wednesday morning, leave it in school for use on a Thursday and wear it home on Thursday afternoon to get washed ready for use again the following Wednesday.
+Could you please ensure that you have checked that your child’s P.E. kit fits and that they have everything they need for an indoor and outdoor P.E. kit i.e. shorts, t-shirt, socks, gym shoes/trainers, tracksuit bottoms/leggings and a jumper.
+The class will have P.E. either on a Monday or Tuesday afternoon.
+This will alternate week to week to make good use of sports equipment for all classes.
+Please make sure your child has their full kit on both days.
+Children have permission to wear their P.E. kit home on Monday or Tuesday so that it can be washed ready for the following week.

 Miss S Hogg